diekhans/ga4gh-schemas/doc/protocol.md

 This document defines the new GA4GH Internet protocol.
 It provides a restartable, streaming protocol with both ASCII and binary encodings.
-It id designed to efficiently send a stream of small messages.
+It is designed to efficiently send a stream of small messages.
 This is based on assumption that the GA4GH has switch from Avro to [Protocol Buffers V3] (https://developers.google.com/protocol-buffers/docs/proto3).